jheising/2019/README.md

 ### Background

-This stemmed from an idea I had around 8 years ago, but finally got around to doing.
-Originally the idea was to make a compiled screensaver that I could drone out to, but recently I decided it would be more fun to see if it could be done in the browser.
+This stemmed from an idea I had around 8 years ago, but finally got around to building.
+Originally the idea was to make a compiled screensaver that I could drone out to, but recently I decided it would be more fun to see if it could be done entirely in the browser.
 The idea is to see what is possible with real-time video compositing in the browser— things start to get a bit CPU intensive when you are working with many levels and layers of alpha channels.

 ### How it was done